Audio Function

 • Optimized voice call latency and echo suppression.

-• It is automatically activated only in VoIP applications (such as Skype and Zoom), and will not be used for regular audio playback.
+• Automatically activated only in VoIP applications (such as Skype and Zoom), and will not be used for regular audio playback.

 root@qcm6490-idp:~# pactl list sources short